 It can be used as an injury dressing pad, used to stop bleeding, keep wounds clean and treat small and medium burns, cuts and scrapes.
 It’s also used to protect wounded areas from debris, which can cause infections.

-You can avoid the hassle of cutting gauze pads to size by including individually wrapped sterile squares in your first aid kit.
+You can avoid the hassle of cutting gauze pads to size by including individually wrapped sterile squares in your travel first aid kit.
 They can also be used in pressure application.

 Definitely a staple in every first aid kit.